Virginia Bell (baseball)

-Virginia Bell (July 30, 1927 – April 19, 1994) was a pitcher and outfielder who played in the All-American Girls Professional Baseball League.
+Virginia Bell (July 30, 1927 – April 19, 1994) was an American pitcher and outfielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 3", 128. lb., Bell batted and threw right handed.
 She was dubbed Ginger.

 Born in Muskegon, Michigan, Bell served for the Women's Army Corps in Japan during World War II before joining the league with the Springfield Sallies in its 1948 season.